History of Moving Mountains Trust

-Gavin Bate founded Moving Mountains during many years of travel, expeditions and work around the world from 1987 to 1998, mostly in developing countries.
+Gavin Bate founded Moving Mountains Trust during many years of travel around the world from 1987 to 1998, mostly in developing countries and after spending considerable time living and working in Kenya and Nepal.
+The charity was formalised in 2001 and continues to provide thousands of beneficiaries with long term support.

 The History of Moving Mountains

-This led to working ad hoc for organisations like Medecin Sans Frontieres building clinics in the slums, and also for national programmes to rehabilitate street children back to their families and into school.
-This in turn led to working in a number of slum schools and running a number of after-school clubs (reading, sports, hiking..) which were all part of an initiative to give these children a sense of normality and consistency in their lives.
+This led to working ad hoc for national programmes to rehabilitate street children back to their families and into school and initiating a number of after-school clubs (reading, sports, hiking..) which were all part of an initiative to give these children safety, a sense of normality and consistency in their lives.
+It was a central aim of the charity to provide long term support all the way through childhood and into adulthood, which is a very unusual characteristic of development charities working in Africa.

 Gavin has used his expeditions to raise money and awareness of the charity.
 “If my adventures in climbing mountains can help some people move mountains in their lives, then they will all have been worthwhile endeavours”.